Friedrichstadt (Berlin): History

 An early drawing of the Friedrichstadt street layout.

 After the death of prince-elector Frederick William of Brandenburg in 1688, his son, prince-elector Friedrich III, later king Frederick I of Prussia, was allowed to establish a new city on the outskirts of Cölln, one of the precursor cities of modern-day Berlin.
 In order to assist with the street layout and the placement of buildings and houses, various architects and engineers, including Johann Nering, Johann Behr, and Martin Grünberg were called in.
 The new city was founded in 1691.
 Friedrichstadt was the third expansion of the Berlin-Cölln city center, after Dorotheenstadt and Friedrichswerder.
-Friedrichstadt was built outside of the Berlin's fortifications, south of Dorotheenstadt and west of Friedrichswerder.
+Friedrichstadt was built outside of Berlin's fortifications, south of Dorotheenstadt and west of Friedrichswerder.
 However, the city was protected both by the militia of Leipzig and a lengthening of the western city wall of Dorotheenstadt.
 Today, this is the site of Mauerstraße (English: Wall Street).
 Toward the south, Friedrichstadt originally extended to the present-day Zimmerstraße.
 From that southern point, the city extended approximately to the fortifications of the city of Neu-Cölln.
 To enter the city from Friedrichswerder, one entered through the Leipziger Tor (English: Leipzig Gate), and to enter from Dorotheenstadt, one came through the Friedrichs-Tor.
 This new area of the city, however, was not referred to as Friedrichstadt until 1706, fifteen years after its founding.